Well That Explains a Lot

 For me, this is a big one.
 I see personhood in everything.
 Back to the Frankforts:

-What does it mean to see the world as Thou?
-To explain that, the Frankforts contrasted three ways of interacting with the world:
+To explain what this means, the Frankforts contrasted three ways of interacting with the world:

 - When you (a subject) examine something (an object).
 This interaction is "the basis of all scientific thinking; it alone makes scientific knowledge possible."